DestinyWeaves/Guidebook/animals-and-plants/whers.md

 : Male

 Impression
-: Tends to impress to men more, but will impress women.
+: Tends to impress to men more, but will impress women.[^nobio]

 Clutch
 : N/A